GlennBSIT3205/IT-BA-3205_Coalesce/README.md

 - To the Government (CHED, DepEd), this study shall seek the help of the government officials in facilitating schools on how to implement new learning strategies effectively.

-- To the Community, this study shall help enlighten them in the situation faced by educators and students.
+- To the Community, this study shall helps enlighten them in the situation faced by educators and students.

+## Methods

+This study will conduct a series of comparisons between variables set in the statement of the problems.
+The first objective of this report is to examine the data available.
+The second objective is to provide a quantitative and qualitative comparison of the education systems during the pandemic and pre-pandemic era.
+This study will also provide insight into areas that need attention, according to identified deficiencies in the education systems.
+The data collected from the Philippines will be reviewed to provide a clear understanding between  teachers' and students' context and their experiences during 2017-2020.
+A scenario analysis using scenario building was conducted as a result of this information, which identified the key strategic actions for teaching and learning continuity that needed to be taken.